 Naples Department of Natural Science.
 It is one of the

 (1806-15).
 (Another was the observatory.)

 The Garden opened in 1810 and had a single director for

 the next 50 years.

-the public, the Orto Botanico is not, strictly
+Although open to the public, the Orto Botanico

-speaking, a public park.
-It is really an educational
+is not, strictly speaking, a public park.
+It is really

-facility for the university and local high schools and
+an educational facility for the university and local

-Garden is also actively engaged in the preservation of
+Portici).
+The Garden is also actively engaged in